 There is a saying that any publicity is good publicity, even that bad one.
 The worst thing is if nobody says anything?

 Well, we did five or six shows before the Sabaton and Kreator tour.
 Just before we were about to go to the stage to do the tour, Peter, unfortunately, couldn’t do it.
-He has a very successful beer brewing business with ex- In Flames drummer in Sweden.
+He has a very successful beer brewing business with ex-In Flames drummer in Sweden.
 And that got really big suddenly, his restaurant business and everything.
 And he was like, “Guys.
 I can’t go on tour.
-I have so much now in stake with the beer.
+I have so much now at stake with the beer.
 If this goes well, then I need to leave the band.”
 So, we went, “Okay, we understand.”
 And we were, “What the fuck we’re going to do?”
 It’s only a couple of days.
 There’s no chance of getting to work Visas to anyone.
 Then we were all like, “Okay, we have keyboards coming from the table,” because Jake and Jesper had played the keyboards on the albums.
 And obviously, they don’t play them live.
 So those came from the tape, and we were just, “Well, let’s put the bass in there.
-Let’s do this tour and then let’s see what happens.
+Let’s do this tour, and then let’s see what happens.
 If Peter is still involved in the band or not.”
 And the tour went really well.
-We actually thought that it worked surprisingly well.
-I was quite a sceptic because I’m kind of old school.
-I mean with Shining, we didn’t use any backing track.
+We thought that it worked surprisingly well.
+I was quite a skeptic because I’m kind of old school.
+I mean, with Shining, we didn’t use any backing track.
 I did not use anything monitors in my ears.
 It was always just drums, Marshall’s, old school.
 I was, “Ah, fuck, well okay, yeah.”
-But it worked out really well, and I guess most of the people didn’t even realize it.
+But it worked out really well, and I guess most people didn’t even realize it.
 They might think.
-“Yeah okay, there are four long-haired guys on stage playing metal”, whatever? [laughter]
+“Yeah, okay, there are four long-haired guys on stage playing metal,” whatever? [laughter]

 The Doors never had a bass player either?
 “Laughs”

-So, when Cyhra plays new songs on an upcoming tour, you will use the bass tracks which you had recorded for the album?
+So, when Cyhra plays new songs on an upcoming tour, will you use the bass tracks you recorded for the album?

 Yeah!
 On new songs, you’ll hear double me.
 The other me don’t make mistakes, and the other makes a few [laughter].